Pre-Support Diagnostic Checklist

 oper: "up", low error counters - ❌

-oper: "down"or high errors → check cabling
+oper: "down"or highind(discards) counters → check cabling

 Step 1.4: BGP Health

-# Check BGP neighbors
+# Check BGP neighbors (agents in default namespace)

-kubectl get agent leaf-04 -n fab -o jsonpath='{.status.state.bgpNeighbors}' | jq
+kubectl get agent leaf-04 -o jsonpath='{.status.state.bgpNeighbors}' | jq

-# Alternative: Query Prometheus
+# Alternative: Query Prometheus (state value 6 = Established)

-curl -s 'http://localhost:9090/api/v1/query?query=bgp_neighbor_state{state!="established"}' | jq
+curl -s 'http://YOUR_VM_IP:9090/api/v1/query?query=fabric_agent_bgp_neighbor_session_state!=6' | jq

 Step 1.5: Grafana Dashboard Review

-Review dashboards at http://localhost:3000:
+Review dashboards at http://YOUR_VM_IP:3000 (admin/admin):

-- Interfaces Dashboard: leaf-04/Ethernet8 state, VLAN, traffic
+- Hedgehog Switch Interface Counters: leaf-04/E1/8 state, VLAN, traffic

-- Platform Dashboard: CPU/memory, temperature, PSU/fans
+- Hedgehog Fabric Platform Stats: CPU/memory, temperature, fan speed

-- Critical Resources Dashboard: ASIC resource utilization
+- Hedgehog Switch Critical Resources: ASIC route/nexthop utilization

 Step 1.6: Controller and Agent Logs